Some of our posts might include affiliate links. These are completely free to you and help support the running of this site.

 12. Whatever you say your child shouldn't do is what they want to do next, and even if you make that clear, you're just making it more exciting.

-13. Children wake up in the middle of the night for a reason and for no reason at all and just as they might get back to sleep instantly, they might take too long to fall asleep again.
+13. Children wake up in the middle of the night for a reason and no reason at all and just as they might get back to sleep instantly, they might take too long to fall asleep again.
+Check this if you want your baby to sleep like clockwork.

 14. SIDS (Sudden Infant Death Syndrome) is a frequent subject amongst parents and doctors, and one that can quickly escalate to fear and waking up in the middle of the night to do the baby mustache to check if the baby is breathing.